MABSworkshop/MABSworkshop.github.io/call_for_paper.md

 In all these areas, agent theories, metaphors, models, analysis, experimental designs, empirical studies, and methodological principles, all converge into simulation as a way of achieving explanations and predictions, conducting exploration and testing of hypotheses, as well as investigating better designs and systems.

+We welcome your paper submissions from all areas of multi-agent-based simulation and particularly also of work in early stages, which can benefit from active discussions!

 ## Relevant topics
 The range of technical issues that MABS has dealt with, and continues to deal with, is quite diverse and extensive.
-Topics relevant to this workshop include, but are not limited to:
+Topics relevant to this workshop include, but are not limited to, the following:

 <ul>
 <li> Simulation methodologies </li>